 A shark has a fairly acute sense of smell and can detect blood from miles away.
 Give yourself a few paper cuts before jumping into the ocean.
 If you’re a woman, try to swim in the ocean during your period.

 You can also try swimming near fishermen.
-They often will attract fish by chumming the water.
+They will often attract fish by chumming the water.
 Chum is a mixture of fish blood, old bait, and dead fish parts.
 Or try filling a Super Soaker with fish blood and shooting yourself in the face.
-That should help get some extra shark attention.
+That should help get some extra attention.

 Swim At Night